 The Board is ultimately responsible for overseeing the Group's liquidity risk management structure.
 The Risk Committee is delegated by the Board to oversee the Group's liquidity risk management, including approval of liquidity risk management policies and risk limits.
-The Asset and Liability Committee is delegated by the Board to oversee the Group's liquidity strategy, policies and practices, liquidity costs, benefits and risks are incorporated in the internal pricing, performance measurement and new product approval process for all significant activities, both on- and off-balance sheet.
+The Asset and Liability Committee is delegated by the Board to oversee the Group's investment and funding strategies, particularly to ensure that the Bank has adequate funds to meet its obligations.

-The Risk Management Division is responsible for the day-to-day liquidity risk management.
-The Group's liquidity is managed by the Treasury Division in accordance with the guidelines and procedures laid down in the liquidity risk management policy.
+The Group's liquidity is managed by the Treasury Division in accordance with the guidelines and procedures outlined in the liquidity risk management policy.
+The Risk Management Division is responsible for day-to-day liquidity risk management.